MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/simplified-signup/signup-business-standard.md

 A business email is an email that uses your own domain name.
 For example, if you own the domain name contoso.com, you can build a website using the url www.contoso.com, but you can also have a custom email address such as yourname@contoso.com.
 This is referred to as a branded business email as it gives your email a professional look.

+### How do I get a new business email address?

+There are three options for getting a business email.

+- You can use a suggested onmicrosoft.com domain for free (someone@mybusiness.onmicrosoft.com).
+- You can buy a new domain to have a more compact email address (mybusinessname@contoso.com).
+- You use a domain name that you already own.

-### Why do I need to verify my domain to create a business email?
+### Why might I need to verify my domain to create a business email?

-We need to make sure you own the domain and can use it successfully with Microsoft 365.
-This is for security and to prevent fraudulent activity.
-As part of that, we ask you to verify the domain so you can send emails via Microsoft 365.
+If you choose to use a domain you already own, you can use it for your email address with Microsoft 365.
+As part of sign up process, we ask you to verify the domain so you can send emails via Microsoft 365.
+This confirms that you are the owner of the domain that is sending emails with that identity, which enhances security and prevents fraudulent activity.

 ### Is there a benefit to paying monthly vs annually?